Philippines women's national baseball team: History

+There was a rejected proposal by the Philippines to adopt women's baseball back in the 1923 Far Eastern Championship Games in Osaka, Japan.
+It was not held due to the lack of popularity of baseball among women in Japan and the Republic of China.

 The Philippine Amateur Baseball Association began the process for forming the Philippine women's national baseball in 2018.
 PABA conducted tryouts with some of the players of the team also softball players.
 They debuted in competitive baseball at the 2019 Women's Baseball Asian Cup with only around half-a-year of preparations which involves scrimmages against local Philippine high school and college men's teams.
 They finished third in the tournament clinching a qualification berth for their first Women's Baseball World Cup in 2020.

-The Philippines was also supposed to play at the 2019 Southeast Asian Games to be hosted at home, but women's baseball was scrapped from the regional games' calendar due to Indonesia being the only other country to signify interest to enter a women's baseball event at the games.
+The Philippines was also supposed to play at the 2019 SEA Games to be hosted at home, but women's baseball was scrapped from the regional games' calendar due to Indonesia being the only other country to signify interest to enter a women's baseball event at the games.

 The national team was supposed to play in 2020 at the Women's Baseball World Cup.
 However the tournament was postponed due to the COVID-19 pandemic.
 Initially planning to train in Japan and participate in tournaments in Hong Kong as part of the team's preparation for the World Cup, their training was modified due to logistical issues caused by the pandemic.
 Team members had to resort to online means and train individually.

-Primary national team tournament records
+The Philippines was given a wild card for the 2027 Women's Baseball World Cup.
+They took part in the Group Tainan tournament in August 2026 and finished with a 2–3 win-lose record and failed to advance to the final round scheduled for next year.

+Tournament record

 Women's Baseball World Cup

 The Philippines was to make its first appearance at the Women's Baseball World Cup in its second edition after it finished third in the 2019 Women's Baseball Asian Cup where the top four teams qualified for the tournament.